Diomuzan/NewBiz/README.md

 # Ruskabatu
-NewBiz is a C# and .NET console application about a petting zoo.
+Ruskubatu is a C# and .NET console application about a petting zoo.